wenzelm/slidr-sloppr/README.md

     1 = forward stranded data (R1 reads originate from sense strand) 2 = reverse stranded data (R2 reads originate from sense strand)

-If strandedness is unknown, setting `-r x` will infer it if genome annotations are supplied.
+If strandedness is unknown, setting `-r x` (default) will infer it if genome annotations are supplied.
 If in doubt, unstranded analysis (`-r 0`) is always acceptable even for stranded data.
 Stranded data will produce less noisy results if the correct strandedness parameter is supplied.

-Multiple libraries are not specified with these options but instead via a configuration file supplied with the `-m <file>` option.
+Multiple libraries must not be specified with these options but instead via a configuration file supplied with the `-m <file>` option.
 This tab-delimited file must contain six columns:
 - Column 1: Library name
 - Column 2: Library strandedness (= `-r` option)
 - Column 3: Path to R1 reads (= `-1` option)